rob-myers/rob-myers.github.io/docs/plan.md

     - 5 watchers as Jhanic hindrances

 - 🚧 replace NPCs messaging by single object
+- replace WIRE_KEY by NPCS_KEY
+- `click` should use rxjs functions provided by NPCs api
+- `spawn` should be able to read arbitrarily many
+- remove support for `WhileClause`

 - 🚧 Andros is situated
   - ✅ CssPanZoom returns to andros